Elsevier research: Amsterdam is a top scientific city

 “Scientific and technological innovation play an important role in shaping the future of society.
 That is why it is important to monitor the state of this innovation, for the general public, for researchers and for policy makers.”
-These are the two correct opening sentences of the report ).
+These are the two correct opening sentences of the report Data and Insights on International Science, Technology, and Innovation—Comparative Research Report of 20 Global Cities (2016–2020).
 Elsevier carried out this research on behalf of the Shanghai Metropolitan Region, which wanted to see a comparison with 19 leading cities in the field of science and innovation.
 “It’s actually quite special that Shanghai also wanted to compare itself with Amsterdam,” says Kolman.
 “Because in terms of dynamics we are of course a completely different city than Shanghai.
 But scientifically, we’re doing very well.
 Not only thanks to the UvA and the VU, but also thanks to the business community and organizations such as the Blood Bank and the Cancer Institute.
 So that’s why they like to take Amsterdam as an example.”

 The research also shows that Amsterdam is doing well in the scientific field.
 What did you find the most striking results?